 Noise pollution, annoyingly.

 You couldn’t live without…

-Apart from my family… My hearing, I listen for a living.
-I engage with the world through my ears so they are absolutely crucial to me.
+Apart from my family… Hearing, I listen for a living.
+I engage with the world through my ears, so they are absolutely crucial to me.